zzsun777/cpp_multithreaded_order_matching_engine/README.md

 - "accepted" : the server accepted the order and it will be processed
 - "filled" : the order matched
-- "partially filled" , meaning that some trading happened , but still more to googlecode
+- "partially filled" , meaning that some trading happened , but still more to process
 - "rejected" , if order type is not supported.
-- "canceled" , if a client wants to cancel an order ,and if the order is canceld , the server informs the client
+- "canceled" , if a client wants to cancel an order ,and if the order is canceled , the server informs the client

 For general information about the trading systems and the order types , please see : http://www.investopedia.com/university/intro-to-order-types/